costasiella/costasiella_docs/source/sysadmin/setup_production_environment.rst

 Create database for Costasiella & Vault.
 In this example a user with the username "user" and password "password" is created.
+For your environment, set something more secure than "password" as the password.
 This user can access the MySQL server from the 172.17.0.0/16 docker subnet.
 Something more secure is hightly recommended.